PDE5 Medications

 People generally use PDE5 medications in three ways.

 On-demand sildenafil is taken about 30–60 minutes before sex and lasts several hours.
-It provides a defined window of vascular support.
-The sharper timing can feel reassuring to some and pressure-inducing to others.
+It creates a more defined window where things are more likely to work.
+For some men, that feels reassuring.
+For others, it can make the whole thing feel more timed and pressured.

-Vardenafil works through the same mechanism and has a similar onset and duration to sildenafil.
-It’s prescribed less frequently in traditional practice but has become more visible again through telehealth compounding.
+Vardenafil works through the same basic mechanism and has a similar onset and duration to sildenafil.
+It’s prescribed less often in traditional practice but has become more visible again through telehealth compounding.

 Practical Considerations